markallisongit/HyperVTools/README.md

 ## Windows domain
 A windows domain where the Hyper-V host is joined to and where the VM is deployed to is required.
 This may be extended to workgroups in the future.

+# Installation
+See the [install page](https://github.com/markallisongit/HyperVTools/tree/master/docs/install.md) in the docs folder for instructions.

 # Config

 ## Per VM